 The best way to get a true feel for a school is to visit in person either at an Open Day or by arranging a personal tour.
 When exploring schools, make sure you tour all areas, see lessons in action and speak with pupils and staff, to experience school-life in full.

-If you would like to find out more about joining The Elms in EYFS or Reception from September 2020, please contact our school Admissions Manager on firstname.lastname@example.org or by calling 0115 849 4940.
+If you would like to find out more about joining The Elms in EYFS or Reception from September 2020, our upcoming Open Morning on Saturday 7th March is the perfect opportunity to explore the school.
+To book your Open Morning place or arrange a personal tour, please contact our Admissions Manager, Hayley Grange, email@example.com 0115 849 4940.